JonDoeBeep/BCNP/protocol.md

 ### Schema-Driven Development
 1. Define messages in `schema/messages.json`
 2. Run codegen: `python schema/bcnp_codegen.py schema/messages.json --cpp generated --python examples`
+3. Add `generated/` to your include path (see README.md for CMake/Gradle examples)
+4. Include in your code: `#include <bcnp/message_types.h>`
-3. Use generated types in your code: `DriveCmd`, or your custom types
+5. Use generated types: `bcnp::DriveCmd`, or your custom types

 ### Handshake Requirement
 All connections must complete a schema handshake before streaming packets.
 The handshake validates that both endpoints are using the same schema version.